Margaret L. Behm

-A big basketball fan, Behm co-chaired with Vice Mayor Diane Neighbors the city’s successful effort to host the Women’s Final Four in 2014.
-Recently, she served on the selection committee for Vanderbilt’s women’s basketball coach.
-She is a longtime board and executive committee member of the Nashville Sports Council and was the founder and chair of its Women in Sports Committee.
+A big sports fan, Behm co-chaired with Vice Mayor Diane Neighbors the city’s successful effort to host the Women’s Final Four in 2014.
+She is a longtime board and executive committee member of the Nashville Sports Council and was the founder and first chair of its Women in Sports Committee.
 Currently, she is serving her second term as a board member of the Metropolitan Sports Authority, which oversees the professional sports facilities in Nashville.
 She currently serves as Chair of the Ad Hoc Committee for the Women’s Professional Sports Initiative, and is the past chair of the Finance Committee.

-For many years, Behm has served on the board and executive committee of the YWCA.
-Behm has also been involved with scouting as a Girl Scout leader and member of the board and executive committee of Girl Scouts of Middle Tennessee, Inc. She has also served on the Nashville Downtown Rotary Club Board.
+For many years, Behm served on the board and executive committees of the YWCA and Girl Scouts of Middle Tennessee, Inc. She has also served on the Nashville Downtown Rotary Club Board.
 From 1999 to 2008, Behm served as a member of the Board of Health for the Metropolitan Health Department.

 Behm received her B.A. and J.D. degrees from the University of Tennessee.
 She is married to her law partner Harlan Dodson.
 The couple has two children.